marinofelipe/indexList-tableView/README.md

 ### *Features*
 - Shows how to handle tables with many sections and data adding indexes
-- Updated to swift 4 and Xcode 9

 ### *Important*
 Content based on *Intermediate iOS 10 Programming with Swift* from *AppCoda*.